deadlyvipers/dojo_rules/introduction.md

 Hi, This is kishan!
-My favorite code school path is angular js
+My favorite code school path is JavaScript